cynber/cs444-FacilityFinder/docs/blog/posts/project-update-4.md

 - **Small sample size:** We are aiming to recruit 8-12 participants, which is a small sample size.
 This may limit the generalizability of our results.
 - **Private Setting:** As this experiment is about behaviour in a traditionally private setting, participant behaviour may be slightly different from the natural behaviour.
 - **Participant Fatigue:** Since there are 3 conditions, the participants may become tired over the course of the experiment.
-- **Learning Effects:** While we are counterbalancing the order of the conditions, learning effects may still be a problem.
+- **Learning Effects:** While we are counterbalancing the order of the conditions, learning effects may still be a problem due to the small sample size.